tfpauly/privacy-proxy/draft-private-access-tokens.md

 signal, such as an IP address, especially since malicious clients can generate garbage Private Access Tokens and for Redeemers to work.
 However, similar DoS vectors already exist for Redeemers, e.g., at the underlying TLS layer.

-## Access Token Replay

-Redeemers are required to track when Private Access Tokens are spent.
-Failure to do so may allow malicious clients to replay tokens more than once.
-However, given that existing solutions to this problem already require Redeemers to carry per-client state, this additional cost is not a new requirement.

-[OPEN ISSUE: replay state is a tradeoff agaist mediator and issuer availability -- if the latter services were highly available, then redeemers could include a fresh challenge to be folded into the Private Access Token, removing the need for any redeemer state.]

 ## Access Token Verification Keys {#access-token-keys}